websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-installation/updating-liferay.md

 You're running on the new Liferay update Docker image.

 ## Updating to a New Liferay Tomcat Bundle

-If you're running a Liferay DXP/Portal Tomcat Bundle, here's how to update:

 1. Export your modified System Settings (including your [File Storage](../../system-administration/file-storage/configuring-file-storage.md) and [Elasticsearch](../../using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md) settings) to [`.config` files](../../system-administration/configuring-liferay/configuration-files-and-factories/using-configuration-files.md#creating-configuration-files) and copy them to your `[Liferay Home]/osgi/configs/` folder.